philnguyen/soft-contract/README.md

 No indentifying information is retained in the server logs, although we do record the programs entered into the REPL for use as verification benchmarks.

-We recommend using `Google Chrome`, even though the website is also usable in `Firefox` (with a different layout).

 ## Obtain the self-contained Virtualbox image